-The bob never really looses its trend status, it just evolves along with whatever is happening in the fashion world... shorter, longer, sleek, shaggy...and right now the Long Bob is stealing the limelight, says Andrew Carruthers, Education Director for Sam Villa.
+The bob never really looses its trend status, it just evolves along with whatever is happening in the fashion world... shorter, longer, sleek, shaggy...and right now the Long Bob is stealing the limelight, says Andrew Carruthers, Cultural Ambassador for Sam Villa.

 Bobs can be adapted to compliment nearly any face shape or hair texture.
 They can be classic, edgy, or quirky, and in spite of their simplicity, they always speak volumes about the personality of the individual.
 The simplicity that gives the bob its power also makes it one of the most challenging shapes to create.
 Regardless of whether it is blunt, layered, graduated, tilted forward, tilted back, heavy, or highly texturize, the critically important focal point is the perimeter line.
 If that line is not flawlessly placed on the head shape and executed with a precision, the impact is lost.